Palestinian stone throwing: In popular culture

-And pitch their tent beside the empty tomb.

 Slingshot Hip Hop is a 2008 documentary film about Palestinian youth culture and hip hop music.

 The 2012 film Rock the Casbah deals with the struggle of Israeli soldiers and Arab civilians to deal with, "asymmetrical warfare i(n which) one side has guns, the other merely rocks," after an incident where a washing machine is dropped onto, and kills, a soldier.